What: They Both Die at the End by Adam Silvera

 I think it’s needless to say that I adored Mateo and Rufus.
 They were so completely different, and yet somehow fit together so perfectly.
 I friendshipped them and shipped them, and that’s just great.
 I love strong friendships, and these two boys managed to forge one in the length of a singular day.
 Their whole relationship was beautiful – from the moment they met, to how they grew with each other, to those soft moments towards the end.
 I adored Mateo and Rufus as Mateo and Rufus because they were just meant to find each other.

 I’ll touch on the diversity because diversity is important to me and important in general.
-Mateo is a bisexual Cuban-American boy, and Rufus is a gay Puerto Rican boy.
+Rufus is a bisexual Cuban-American boy, and Mateo is a gay Puerto Rican boy.
 Can I get a YES for queer diversity, and a HELLS YES for an interracial couple that’s two POC?
 I loved the diversity in this book a lot, and I want more books that are this fearlessly diverse.

 To be honest, I just really loved this book.
 It was emotional, it was about relationships, it was about making the best of the time you have, it was about growing as a person, it was about coming out of your shell.
 It was about so many things without being over the top – each element was beautifully fleshed out and the pacing of each of them was incredibly realistic, as well.